rajafawady/webCrawler/README.md

 1. Enter the URL and depth on the search form.
 2. Click the "Search" button.
-3. The crawler will display a loading animation, and once completed, it will provide a link to view the results.
+3. The crawler will display a loading animation, and once completed, it will redirect you to a page where you can search for desired keywords in crawled data.
+4. All the crawled data will be stored in jsondata folder, one json file for each unique url.

 ### Searching Within Results

-1. Access the separate search interface provided.
+1. After redirection you'll have a search bar to search in crawled results.
+2. This page can only be accessed through index.html by crawling a url first, you cannot access this page directly
-2. Enter the keyword and the ID of the previous crawl.
+3. Enter the keyword and the ID of the previous crawl.
-3. Click the "Search" button.
+4. Click the "Search" button.
-4. Matching URLs containing the entered keyword will be displayed.
+5. Matching URLs containing the entered keyword will be displayed.

 ## Troubleshooting

 - If the crawler is not working as expected, check the console for JavaScript errors and the PHP error logs for server-side issues.
+Or you can contact me at rajafawady@gmail.com

 ## Contributions